shanekeran/dublin-unlocked/README.md

 - Stack Overflow

     * [This thread](https://stackoverflow.com/questions/30102792/css-media-query-to-target-only-ios-devices) and comment by Jonathan Lin was used to fix parallax image issues on safari.](https://stackoverflow.com/questions/30102792/css-media-query-to-target-only-ios-devices)
-    * [This thread](https://stackoverflow.com/questions/41587802/css-animation-from-left-to-right) was used to help setup my gallery animation.
+    * [This thread](https://stackoverflow.com/questions/41587802/css-animation-from-left-to-right) was used to help set up my gallery animation.
     * [This comment](https://stackoverflow.com/questions/25445377/how-to-get-current-date-without-time) by immayankmodi was used to help me figure out how to convert epoch date to a dd/mm/yy format.
     * [This thread](https://stackoverflow.com/questions/19057513/toggling-an-image-src-with-jquery) helped me learn how to toggle between my two navbar logos.